Nearly 1,100 congregations and mid councils discuss both challenges and surprises

 Tags: agency, agency board, board, church, congregations, congregations and mid councils, director, mission, mission agency, mission agency board, moffett, nearly 1,100, pandemic, presbyterian, presbyterian mission, presbyterian mission agency, presbyterian mission agency board, together, united states, work

-Ministries: Evangelism, Gender & Racial Justice, Compassion, Peace and Justice, Racial Equity & Women’s Intercultural Ministries
+Ministries: Evangelism, Gender, Racial and Intercultural Justice, Compassion, Peace and Justice, Racial Equity & Women’s Intercultural Ministries